 Filing an application

-If you are in the process of initiating a parenting order, divorce or property settlement proceedings, and have concerns about your finances, your children or the marital home, it is important that you file for an Interim hearing as well.
+Suppose you are initiating a parenting order, divorce, or property settlement proceedings and have concerns about your finances, children, or marital home.
+In that case, you must file for an Interim hearing as well.

 To ensure that you get an Interim hearing, prepare for it in advance and keep in mind that: